GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-1/index.md

 [Previous episodes](/tags/chromium-chronicle/)

 Chrome code that needs in-process asynchronous execution typically posts tasks to sequences.
-Sequences are chrome-managed “virtual threads” and are [preferred to creating your own thread][prefer-sequences].
+Sequences are chrome-managed "virtual threads" and are [preferred to creating your own thread][prefer-sequences].
 How does an object know which sequence to post to?